ABOUT GATEWAY PUBLIC SCHOOLS (GATEWAY)

 Gateway Public Schools requires employees to be fully vaccinated and encourages all employees to be boosted.
 Documentation of vaccination status will be required for participating in in-person interviews.
 Per SFDPH and SFUSD guidelines, masking is strongly encouraged but not required.
 Each office is equipped with SFDPH-approved HEPA filters and open windows throughout the day.

 Gateway is committed to creating a diverse, equitable and inclusive workplace and is proud to be an equal opportunity employer.
-We strongly encourage women, people of color, LGBTQ+ persons, and persons from other underrepresented groups to apply.
+Gateway strongly encourages women, people of color, LGBTQ+ persons, and persons from other underrepresented groups to apply.